Road Maintenance and its Role in Auto Accidents in Houston, Texas

 - Wet roads

 Such entities are also responsible for displaying the appropriate signage, indicating a risk or other danger that drivers may face.
-On areas like bridges and highways, where there may be large stopped or slow-moving construction vehicles, it is important to have proper signage that communicates the need to slow down, stop or avoid surrounding traffic.
+On areas like bridges and highways, where there may be largely stopped or slow-moving construction vehicles, it is important to have proper signage that communicates the need to slow down, stop or avoid surrounding traffic.

 But what happens when the responsible agencies become negligent, such as failing to address pothole issues, or clearly mark construction zones for area traffic?

 Unfortunately, these situations have the potential to be catastrophic.
-This is especially true for incidents involving large vehicles, like semi trucks or tractor-trailers that are sharing the road with smaller, more vulnerable vehicles.
+This is especially true for incidents involving large vehicles, like semi-trucks or tractor-trailers that are sharing the road with smaller, more vulnerable vehicles.

-Dangers and Injuries Due to Improper Maintenance
+Dangers And Injuries Due to Improper Maintenance

 In areas like the City of Houston, where traffic density is among the highest in the nation, keeping safe, functional roadways is essential.
 The region is also home to a number of high-traffic transit hubs, including Interstates 10, 59 and 45, which all experience regular preventative or expansion maintenance.